Exit Strategy complete

 - Migration drills are conducted at least annually, with results documented and runbooks updated based on findings

-- Data portability is verified by successfully importing production-equivalent datasets into alternative environments
+- Data portability is verified by successfully importing production-equivalent datasets into a target under different control from the provider being exited

 Upgrade path